ESR14 – Computational AV/Cyclist Interaction Models

 Affiliation

 My host university is the Chalmers University of Technology in Sweden.
-I work at the vehicle safety division at the Department of Mechanics and maritime sciences.
+I work at the Vehicle Safety division in the Department of Mechanics and Maritime Sciences.

 Supervisor: Professor Marco Dozza, marco.dozza@chalmers.se